Friday

 Immersion Therapy

 Engine test stand run.
 You will be exposed to the flood of information that is generated on the most advanced engine test stand in the world, The Carl Goulet Memorial Engine Test Facility.
 We do not expect anyone to grasp all that they see during their first glance at the wonders of the GAMI computers or all of the things happening inside a combustion chamber in real time but this initial exposure to the source of the most reliable data available will make the next two days more meaningful.
-You'll leave for the hotel with visions of pressure traces dancing in your head, ready for a data-packed weekend of learning.
 Do not underestimate the importance of this experience.
 It will forever change, in a fundamental way, how you "think" about your engine.
 This is true whether or not you are an experienced "engine head" or a novice to piston engines.

 Engine Management 101